The information content of jet quenching and machine learning assisted observable design: Observable design

 Since we can rescale the exponents by an overall factor without changing the performance of the classifier, we choose the exponent of the rightmost factor in Eq.~\ref{eq:tau_K}, in this case $\tau_{14}^{(\beta)}$, as 1 for all values of $\lambda$.

 We find that the Lasso regression generally prefers large values of $N$.
 For sufficiently large values of $\lambda$, we find that the Lasso regression always picks only one observable which turns out to be one of the $N$-subjettiness observables with the largest allowed value of $N$.
-When $\lambda$ is lowered gradually, the Lasso regression adds additional $N$-subjettiness observable with intermediate values of $N$.
+When $\lambda$ is lowered gradually, the Lasso regression adds additional $N$-subjettiness observables with intermediate values of $N$.
 If we further lower $\lambda$, the Lasso regression eventually adds observables with small values of $N$.
 This is generally in line with our previous observations that significant information about jet quenching is in the soft physics.
-We emphasize, however, that these results are model-dependent, and the procedure should be repeated on experimental data in order to obtain nature's maximally discriminating single observables.
+While large-$N$ $N$-subjettiness are not simple to calculate, our results suggest motivation to extend perturbative QCD calculations to increasingly large $N$.
+Interpreting the exact jet quenching physics message from these product observables will require more theoretical work – here we focus mainly on the important step that these are in principle calculable, unlike the high-dimensional machine learning inputs.
+We emphasize that these results are model-dependent, and the procedure should be repeated on experimental data in order to obtain nature's maximally discriminating single observables.
 We also compared our results to regression algorithms with an $\ell_0$ regularization (NP-hard) and found similar results.
 The exact set of observables which is chosen can vary somewhat when we run the Lasso regression with a different random seed.
 This is likely due to the existence of multiple local minima and the shared information between different $N$-subjettiness observables, see also Fig.~\ref{fig:nsubjettiness}.
 We also find that the discrimination power increases only gradually as we allow for more observables to be included in the product observable.
 This observation is in line with the findings of Ref.~\cite{Larkoski:2014pca}.
 We expect that more general symbolic regression techniques as developed for example in Ref.~\cite{cranmer2020discovering} can also be adapted to identify suitable jet substructure observables which we plan to explore in the future work.
 See also Ref.~\cite{Butter:2021rvz}.